-Garmin is trying its best to make its products more appealing to less diehard sports fans, and the new epix franchise is a striking example of this effort.
+Garmin is trying its best to make its products more appealing to less diehard sports fans, and the relaunched Epix franchise is a striking example of this effort.
 It's essentially an updated Garmin Fenix 6 Pro combined with the AMOLED screen and lifestyle features of the more casual Garmin Venu 2.

-Not surprisingly, the epix is one of the best smartwatches that will appeal to those high-middle class people who are happy to shell out the not-so-low asking price for this wearable.
-What do you get for your hard-earned money?
+Not surprisingly, the Epix Gen 2 is one of the best smartwatches and certainly, the best Garmin watch for those who like bright, responsive screens on their wearables.
+What do you get in exchange for your hard-earned money?
 A brilliant watch with heap loads of smart, health and wellness features.

-Garmin epix (Gen 2) review: Why is the epix called 'Gen 2'?
+Garmin Epix Gen 2 review – Why is the new Epix called 'Gen 2'?

 [The Sapphire model is 6 grams lighter than the stainless steel variety; 70/76 grams with the strap, respectively.]

 The 5-button layout is the same as on any other Garmin watch.
 You can also control the epix (Gen 2) via touch interactions, similar to the new Garmin Fenix 7X.
 And, of course, the Venu 2. the silicone strap is identical to the one found on the Fenix 7; it's flexible, comfortable and easy to adjust.

 The real showstopper is the AMOLED screen.
 It's a 1.3-inch display with a resolution of 416 x 416 pixels, and it's bright as hell.
 I loved the display on the Venu 2, and I'm pretty sure the epix uses the same display or something very similar.
 It's easy to read in broad daylight and looks pretty, too.